 Through BitSight’s integrations with SIEM tools like Splunk, you can also extract more value from the security data you may already be collecting.
-With these integrations, you can pull your BitSight findings into existing security workflows and dashboards — so you can refer to all of your threat intelligence insights in one place.
+With these integrations, you can pull your BitSight findings into existing security workflows and cybersecurity dashboards — so you can refer to all of your threat intelligence insights in one place.
 By streamlining this process of collecting and using cybersecurity data, you can optimize your risk management program and maximize your cybersecurity tech stack ROI.

 It’s time to learn how secure your organization really is

 As time goes on, your organization is being held increasingly accountable for the performance of its cybersecurity program.
 In order to secure your valuable assets from threats throughout the digital ecosystem, you need to be able to continuously monitor for any gaps in your cybersecurity controls.

 Interested in learning more about how BitSight for Security Performance Management empowers you to identify these gaps and get more out of your existing cybersecurity technology?
 Explore our new interactive infographic.